Anoushkha1225/weatherapp/README.md

-# weatherapp
- The weather website project is a platform that displays real-time temperature data for different locations.
-Users can easily check the current temperature at their desired location, providing a quick snapshot of the weather conditions.
+Scenic Weather is a weather forecasting app that blends functionality with aesthetics.
+It provides real-time weather updates for any location, and dynamically changes the app’s background to display high-quality scenic photos of the selected place.
+Using image APIs and location-based services, it creates an immersive user experience that not only informs but also inspires.